Kidnapping of Jayme Closs: Perpetrator

-Legal
+Legal proceedings

 Authorities began questioning Patterson after his transport to the Douglas County Sheriff's Office.
 Patterson confessed immediately to kidnapping Closs and killing her parents.
 On January 14, Patterson appeared in a Barron County courthouse to be charged with two counts of first-degree intentional homicide, one count of kidnapping, and one count of armed burglary.
 Barron County Circuit Court Judge James Babler set his bail at $5 million.
-At Patterson's arraignment, his father had told a reporter that he had a note of apology that he was trying to get to Closs.
+At Patterson's arraignment, his father told a reporter that he had a note of apology that he was trying to get to Closs.
 Patterson appeared again in person on February 6, 2019, and waived his right to a preliminary examination.

-About a month later, in March, Patterson wrote a letter to a reporter with KARE 11 News in Minneapolis, responding to questions about the case that the reporter had sent him.
-In his response, Patterson expressed his intent to plead guilty, stating he "didn't want Jayme and her family to worry about a trial."
-Patterson denied claims from authorities that he had planned out the murders and kidnapping, saying that it was "mostly on impulse."
+About a month later, in March, Patterson wrote a letter to a reporter with KARE 11 News in Minneapolis, responding to the reporter's questions about the case.
+Patterson expressed intent to plead guilty, stating he "didn't want Jayme and her family to worry about a trial."
+Patterson denied claims from authorities that he planned the murders and kidnapping, saying that they were "mostly on impulse."
 Patterson apologized for the crimes, saying "I can't believe I did this" and that he couldn't express how sorry he was for hurting Jayme.
 On the back of the letter, Patterson wrote in bubble letters "I'm sorry Jayme!
 For everything.
 I know it doesn't mean much."

 Later that month, a television reporter with WCCO in Minneapolis received a cell phone call from Patterson in which he briefly answered questions sent to him in a letter.
 Regarding the time Closs spent in captivity, Patterson said, "We were just like watching TV, playing board games, talking about stuff.
 We cooked a lot, everything we made was homemade, you know".

-On March 27, Patterson appeared in court again in person.
-Patterson agreed to plead guilty to the two counts of first-degree intentional homicide, and the kidnapping charge.
+On March 27, Patterson appeared in court again to agree to plead guilty to the two counts of first-degree intentional homicide, and the kidnapping charge.
 The charge of armed burglary was dismissed, but read in.
-Prosecutors from both Barron County and Douglas County, where Closs was held, decided not to pursue charges for any potential crimes committed at Patterson's home, as they did not want to bring Closs in for questioning and believed that there was sufficient evidence to pursue a life sentence without additional charges.
+Prosecutors from both Barron County and Douglas County, where Closs was held, decided not to pursue charges for any potential crimes committed at Patterson's home, as they did not want to bring Closs in for questioning and believed sufficient evidence existed to pursue a life sentence without additional charges.
 Patterson pled guilty to the first three counts, and the judge revoked his bond.
 As Patterson left the courtroom, he shouted "Bye, Jayme!" at the courtroom camera.